HS310164/Analyze_angle/README.md

 ```

 ## Extra code
-`calc_cor.py` calculates the correlation coefficient of cherry blossoms in Tokyo and Sapporo.
+`calc_cor.py` calculates the correlation coefficient of the flowering date of cherry blossoms in Tokyo and Sapporo.